openfrdb/OpenFRDB/README.md

 We will be building a database engine for facial recognition purposes.

-The intial architecture is as follows:
+The initial architecture is as follows:

 1)  Subject Image Parser